On the Cost of Concurrency in Transactional Memory: Preliminaries

 Two transactions $T_i$ and $T_j$ are \emph{disjoint-access in $E$} if there is no path between an item in $\Dset(T_i)$ and an item in $\Dset(T_j)$ in the conflict graph of the minimal execution interval containing the intervals of $T_i$ and $T_j$.

-Two processes \emph{concurrently contend on a base-object $x$} in a given configuration if they have pending events on $x$ in the configuration and one of these events is non-trivial.
+Two transactions \emph{contend on a base-object $x$} in an execution if both of them access $x$ and and one of these accesses is non-trivial.

-\begin{definition} An STM implementation $M$ is \emph{disjoint-access parallel} (DAP) if, for all executions $E$ of $M$, two processes executing $T_i$ and $T_j$ concurrently contend on the same base object in $E$ only if $T_i$ and $T_j$ are not disjoint-access. \end{definition} The following lemma is inspired by~\cite{AHM09}: \begin{lemma} Let $E$ be an execution of a DAP STM implementation $M$ in which a complete execution of $T_1$ is immediately followed by a (possibly incomplete) execution of $T_2$ such that $T_1$ and $T_2$ are disjoint-access.
-Then there does not exist a base object $x$ such that both processes executing $T_1$ and $T_2$ access $x$ in $E$ and one of the accessing events is non-trivial. \end{lemma} \begin{proof} Let $E_0\cdot E_1\cdot E_2$ be the prefix of $E$, where $E_1$ is the fragment of $E$ consisting of the complete execution of $T_1$, and $E_2$ is the fragment of $E$ consisting of the execution of $T_2$.

-Suppose, by contradiction, that $T_1$ writes to a base object that is accessed by $T_2$.
-Let $E_2'$ be the longest fragment of $E_2$ that does not contain the first event on an object that is accessed by $T_1$ in $E_1$ with a non-trivial event, and let $x$ be this base object.
-Let $E_1'$ be the longest prefix of $T_1$ that does not contain the first non-trivial event on $x$.
-Since before accessing $x$, $T_1$ does not observe $T_2$, $E_0 \cdot E_1'\cdot E_2'$ is an execution of $M$.
-By construction $T_1$ and $T_2$ are disjoint-access in $E_0 \cdot E_1'\cdot E_2'$.
-But in the resulting configuration, the processes executing $T_1$ and $T_2$ concurrently contend on $x$---a contradiction.

-Now suppose that $T_2$ writes to a base object that is accessed by $T_1$.
-Let $E_2''$ be the longest prefix of $E_2$ that does not contain the first non-trivial event of $T_2$ on a base object that is accessed by $T_1$ in $E_1$, and let $y$ be this object.
-Let $E_1''$ be the longest prefix of $E_1$ that does not contain the first event on $x$ in $E_1$.
-Since, as we showed above, $T_2$ does not observe the presence of $T_1$ in $E$, $E_0\cdot E_1''\cdot E_2''$ is an execution of $M$.
-But, again, we obtained a configuration in which the processes executing $T_1$ and $T_2$ concurrently contend on $x$---a contradiction. \end{proof} \begin{definition} An STM implementation $M$ provides \emph{strict data partitioning} if every t-object $X$ is associated with a set of base object $\beta(X)$ such that $\forall X\neq Y$, $\beta(X)\cap\beta(Y)=\emptyset$ and a transaction $T_i$ can access a base object in $\beta(X)$ only if $X\in\Dset(T_i)$. \end{definition} Any STM that provides strict data partitioning is also disjoint-access parallel (but not vice versa).
+Two transactions \emph{concurrently contend on a base-object $x$} in an execution if both of them have pending events on $x$ in the same configuration and and one of them is non-trivial. \begin{definition} An STM implementation $M$ is \emph{disjoint-access parallel} (DAP) if, for all executions $E$ of $M$, two processes executing $T_i$ and $T_j$ concurrently contend on the same base object in $E$ only if $T_i$ and $T_j$ are not disjoint-access. \end{definition} \begin{definition} An STM implementation $M$ is \emph{strict disjoint-access parallel} (SDAP) if, for all executions $E$ of $M$, two processes executing $T_i$ and $T_j$ contend on the same base object in $E$ only if $T_i$ and $T_j$ have disjoint data sets. \end{definition} \begin{definition} An STM implementation $M$ provides \emph{strict data partitioning} if every t-object $X$ is associated with a set of base object $\beta(X)$ such that $\forall X\neq Y$, $\beta(X)\cap\beta(Y)=\emptyset$ and a transaction $T_i$ can access a base object in $\beta(X)$ only if $X\in\Dset(T_i)$. \end{definition} Any STM that provides strict data partitioning is also disjoint-access parallel (but not vice versa).

 \paragraph{Invisible reads and single-version opacity.}

 An STM implementation $M$ uses \emph{invisible reads} if no execution of a tm-read operation incurs a write on a base object.

 Let $H$ be a sequential history.
 We say that $T_i$ precedes $T_j$ in $H$ in the \emph{single-version} order, and we write $T_i\prec_{H}^{SV} T_j$ if there exists $X\in \textit{Wset}(T_i)\cap \textit{Rset}(T_j)$ such that $\textit{tryC}_i$ precedes $\textit{read}_j(X)$ in $H$.